Alternating conditional expectations: Discussion

 The ACE algorithm provides a fully automated method for estimating optimal transformations in multiple regression.
-It also provides a method for estimating maximal correlation between random variables.
+It also provides a method for estimating the maximal correlation between random variables.
 Since the process of iteration usually terminates in a limited number of runs, the time complexity of the algorithm is $O(np)$ where $n$ is the number of samples.
 The algorithm is reasonably computer efficient.

-A strong advantage of the ACE procedure is the ability to incorporate variables of quite different type in terms of the set of values they can assume.
+A strong advantage of the ACE procedure is the ability to incorporate variables of quite different types in terms of the set of values they can assume.
 The transformation functions $\theta(y), \varphi_i(x_i)$ assume values on the real line.
 Their arguments can, however, assume values on any set.
 For example, ordered real and unordered categorical variables can be incorporated in the same regression equation.
 Variables of mixed type are admissible.

 As a tool for data analysis, the ACE procedure provides graphical output to indicate a need for transformations as well as to guide in their choice.
 If a particular plot suggests a familiar functional form for a transformation, then the data can be pre-transformed using this functional form and the ACE algorithm can be rerun.

+Wang suggests that the Box-Cox transform, a parametric approach, is a special case of ACE.